TarazGr/04_finalproject_1693558_1647857/readme_project.md

 - Veronica Birindelli - 1647857
 - Gabriel Radu Taranciuc - 1693558

-In this project we integrated new functionalities into yocto_pathtrace, implementing a hair scattering model based on the implementation described by Matt Pharr in prbt (https://www.pbrt.org/hair.pdf).
+In this project we integrated new functionalities into yocto_pathtrace, implementing a hair scattering model based on the implementation described by Matt Pharr in [pbrt](https://www.pbrt.org/hair.pdf).
-Some details that were omitted in the paper were instead taken from their source code (https://github.com/mmp/pbrt-v3).
+Some details that were omitted in the paper were instead taken from their [source code](https://github.com/mmp/pbrt-v3).

+Our implementation can also be found on github [here](https://github.com/TarazGr/04_finalproject_1693558_1647857).

 ## Theory background